imagineLife/big-site/content/k8s/in-depth/auth.md

 ---
-title:
+title: An Overview of Security in K8s
 parentDir: k8s/in-depth
 slug: k8s/in-depth/security-primitives
 author: Jake Laursen
-excerpt:
+excerpt: Different User Types and Different Authorization require different auth configurations
-tags: Kubernetes, K8s
+tags: Kubernetes, K8s, authentication, authorization
-order: 23
+order: 25
 ---

-Hosts form clusters.
+# Security In K8s
 Access to hosts should only be used with ssh keys: no un+pw.

-# Security In K8s
 - [Security In K8s](#security-in-k8s)
   - [The First Line Of Defense: Protect the Kube-Apiserver](#the-first-line-of-defense-protect-the-kube-apiserver)
   - [AuthN](#authn)